FerikHelix/FerikHelix/README.md

 ---

 ### 🌟 About Me
-Hi, I’m **Ferik**, a passionate developer from Indonesia who loves exploring new tech and pushing the boundaries of what’s possible.
+Hi, I’m **Ferik**, a passionate developer from Indonesia who loves building clean and intuitive **mobile applications**.
+I enjoy exploring new frameworks, polishing UI/UX, and experimenting with different architectural patterns to make apps fast, scalable, and enjoyable to use.

-Lately, I’ve been diving into **graphics programming**, experimenting with shaders and rendering pipelines.
-I also have a knack for **scripting automation**, turning repetitive tasks into efficient workflows.

-In my free time, I enjoy tinkering with hobby languages like Zig, D, and Nim, or just relaxing with some gaming.
-Ultimately, I strive to create tools and apps that simplify lives and add value to the world.
+Lately, I’ve also been learning a bit of **web development**, expanding my skill set so I can build across platforms more seamlessly.

 ---

 ### 🔮 What's Next?
-- 🌌 Delve deeper into GPU programming
+- 🌐 Learn more about modern web development
 - 🛠️ Explore CI/CD tools for smoother app development
 - 🤝 Collaborate on open-source projects